ciao-project/ciao/testutil/ciao-down/README.md

 of the workload without the .yaml extension.
 The workload must be present in either of the two directories mentioned above.
 For example, the prepare command in the introduction section used the option --vmtype xenial.
-This caused ciao-down to load the pre-shipped workload defintion in
+This caused ciao-down to load the workload definition in
 $GOPATH/src/github.com/01org/ciao/testutil/ciao-down/workloads/xenial.yaml.

 The default workload is called ciao and this workload is used if no --vmtype option is